Grand Piano Masters · Chopin & Szymanowski

 Concert Grand Piano: Steinway & Sons C-227

-A concert recording from Maulbronn Monastery
+A live recording from Maulbronn Monastery

 HD Recording · DDD · c.
 83 Minutes